tech · 06 Jan 2025

 Step 2: Outlining security and compliance requirements

-Remote patient monitoring software is subject to regulations such as HIPAA and FDA, so factoring in compliance and security requirements from the get-go will save you a lot of trouble down the road.
+Remote patient monitoring software deals with healthcare data in transit and at rest, which is subject to regulations such as HIPAA and FDA, so designing according to compliance and security requirements is necessary and will save you a lot of trouble down the road.

 Step 3: Prototyping and design